Is Tor Legal? Can You Use Tor Browser Safely in 2023?

 Illegal Use Cases of Tor Browser

-- Sharing Illegal Content – Sending or receiving illegal or copyrighted content over the web through Tor can make you a target of your country’s law enforcement.
+- Sharing Illegal Content – Sending or receiving illegal or copyrighted content over the web through the Tor browser can make you a target of your country’s law enforcement.
 These include both digital and physical content such as pirated films and albums, pornography, malware, drugs, and other restricted substances.
 An example would be paying an anonymous seller via Tor in return for a drug substance in your locality.

 - Privacy Protection – In some countries with strict government surveillance, using a software to hide your IP address may be considered illegal.
 For example, countries like Egypt, China, Belarus, North Korea, Iraq, Turkey, and the United Arab Emirates have some form of a legal framework that discourages anonymous communication over the web.